Canadian National Exhibition: History

 The exterior of the Government Building, which has been the Toronto location of Medieval Times since its debut at the 1993 CNE.

 In the 1990s, an economic downturn and the leaving of the Blue Jays and Argonauts meant the City had no money to restore old buildings on the site.
 The Flyer, the Alpine Way and Exhibition Stadium were torn down and the National Trade Centre built.
 The Indy car race was introduced and Toronto has encouraged year-round use of Exhibition Place.
 Three of the westernmost former exhibit buildings are leased out for year-round attractions and are not part of the fair.
 The exhibit space was replaced by the new Enercare Centre.
 The 1993 the CNE opened with the grand opening of Medieval Times at the Government Building.
-The dinner theater still operates in that building as of 2025.
+The dinner theatre still operates in that building as of 2025.

 An F-35 Lightning II performs a high-speed pass during the 70th Canadian International Air Show, at the CNE.

 In 2003, the CNE celebrated its 125th anniversary, despite the first four days of the exhibition being hampered by the Northeast blackout of 2003.
 In 2005, the CNE introduced a Mardi Gras parade.
 In 2010, the CNE received EcoLogo Certification, making it the 'greenest' fair in North America.

 In the 2010s, the CNE added entertainment at the Coliseum.
 In 2012, Canadian Olympic gold-medalists Tessa Virtue and Scott Moir performed in La Vie: Aerial Acrobatics & Ice Skating Show during the first 15 days of the fair, and three-time World Champion and Olympic silver-medalist Elvis Stojko closed out the show on Labour Day weekend.
 In 2015, Virtue and Moir returned for another ice skating and aerial acrobatics show, Bon Voyage!

 In both 2013 and 2014, the CNE featured a zip line ride.
 The ride launched from a ten-storey launch tower north of BMO Field.
 The landing tower, southwest of the current Enercare Centre, was 60 ft high.
 The zip line ride consisted of four lines, each measuring nearly 1,100 ft.
 In 2016, the CNE saw the return of programming at the CNE waterfront with a daily water ski show, and national and international competitions.
 The same year also saw the introduction of the CNE Innovation Garage in partnership with Ryerson University, featuring a pitch competition for young inventors and displays of new inventions and projects such as ZooShare biogas.